 Understanding global citizenship

 While the term global citizenship has become more popular recently, it is not so new.
-The origin of the term actually dates back to Ancient Greece in the 4th century BC!
-But, what does it look like in the 21st century?
+The origin of a global citizen definition can be traced back to the emergence of cosmopolitanism in Ancient Greek philosophy in the 4th century BC!
+So, what does it mean to be global citizen in the 21st century?

 To fully understand what global citizenship means, first consider how people generally define themselves.
 For example, imagine introducing yourself to someone from another country.
 You might say your name, your occupation or what you’re studying perhaps, and most likely, what country you’re from.